DevRel-Foundation/.github/profile/README.md

 ## License and Intellectual Property

 All documentation is made available by the Developer Relations Foundation under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

+## We Want to Hear From You

+Feedback from the community is one of the most important drivers of success and growth for Developer Relations and this Foundation.
+If you have any feedback or recommendations on the foundation, documents, or direction, please reach out to us [here](https://bit.ly/3RwwhQ1?r=qr).